One Woman’s Fight for Gaza Echoes Across Cultures in the Heart of Copenhagen

 Written by: Nayonika Manna & Ibrahim Molough

-In the busy Rådhuspladsen Square in Copenhagen, a small but powerful movement has grown, led by Asma Barchalli, a 38-year-old Palestinian-Danish woman.
-What started as one woman with a few signs has turned into a community-driven exhibition, drawing attention to the ongoing crisis in Gaza.
+In Copenhagen’s busy Rådhuspladsen Square, a quiet but powerful protest has grown, led by 38-year-old Palestinian-Danish woman Asma Barchalli.
+What began as one woman with a few signs has turned into a community exhibition highlighting the crisis in Gaza.

 Asma Barchalli standing in the middle of Rådhuspladsen Square in Copenhagen in front of her display, holding a Teddy Bear with red marks symbolising a child lost during the Palestine Conflict.
 Photo Credits: Nayonika Manna.

-“This demonstration is about the genocide that’s going on in Palestine at the moment and the aggression that we are seeing from the Israeli Occupation and from the Israeli IDF in Gaza,” said Asma as she introduced herself.
+“This demonstration is about the genocide that’s going on in Palestine and the aggression that we are seeing from the Israeli Occupation and from the Israeli IDF in Gaza,” said Asma.

 Posters made by Asma along with the stories, flowers and pieces brought to her by the Palestinian community in Copnehagen.
 Photo Credits: Nayonika Manna.

-Each day, Asma reminds passersby of the ongoing tragedy.
-“It’s just a little reminder that while we are living a normal life— a privileged normal life—100 to 150 people are dying daily, and we don’t hear anything about it in the media.”
+Each day, Asma uses the space to remind people of Gaza’s suffering.
+“It’s just a little reminder that while we are living a normal life, 100 to 150 people are dying daily, and we don’t hear anything about it in the media.”

-Asma’s message is clear: “We must start with our kids.
-Teach them what is right.
-Teach them about these, our histories, the different histories, the different colonisations, the different genocides over and over again.”
+Her message: “We must start with our kids.
+Teach them what is right: the different histories, the different colonisations, the different genocides.”

 Posters made by Asma.
 Photo Credits: Nayonika Manna.

-This story is for an audience who are interested in news about Palestine and could be published on AL Jazeera, The New Arab or Middle East Eye
+This story is for an audience who is interested in news about Palestine and could be published on Al Jazeera, The New Arab or Middle East Eye.